sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - verification and update if needed, of bi-directional trazability between the test cases and requeriments.
 - Execution of the test, according to the test procedure.
 Log of the test execution relevant information, as identification of the different elements involved, as system version: , software and hardware version, prototype identification, tools, device under test, execution time, and other significant data needed.
+- definition of the test trazability to the requirements it checks.
 - Definition of the criteria for comparation and evaluation of the test with the expected results.
 - Repeat test that failed out of the expected results to confirm the issue, and gather new information details if possible. check if the efect is always reproducible, or it is sporadic....
 - Record and logging of the tests results, significant test conditions, enviroment or other data that may be userful.
 - If new issues are found, _regression testing_ (test all the system to asure that new code or components haven't affected the rest of the developed system) may be advisable, to check that new issues has not appear in other stable parts of the systems.
 - Report discrepancies with the expected results, outliers, incidents, and misperformances, or unexpected issues and analyse them in order to identify a possible root-cause. (defect in the code implementation, invalid input data or conditions (as could be: data out of bounds, damaged equipment, wrong procedure, ...)
+- the test documentatinos must be according to the "Standard for Software Test documentation": IEEE STD 829-1998.

  </br> </br>